 Online banner ads are image based ads that are displayed on a website.
 You’re likely familiar with them as they generally are seen on news websites, blogs, and the like.
 Typically you pay a set amount for a length of time or a percentage to the website’s owner based on clicks.

-Display ads aren’t shown in search results but on other websites, such as Google’s “display network” which are a group of tens of thousands of sites that agree to serve Google’s display ads.
+These ads aren’t shown in search results but on other websites, such as Google’s “display network” which are a group of tens of thousands of sites that agree to serve Google’s display ads.
 Display and banner ads are usually very cheap and because they’re visual they’re great for branding campaigns.